frankshearar/Home/Repository-Signatures.md

 ### Client policies
 Client policies allow to customize the security checks in three levels:

 -	Dev.
-This mode will be the default in 15.6, it will verify the signature if it’s available, but also allows unsigned packages.
+This mode will be the default until all packages in NuGet.org include the repository signature.
+Clients will verify the signature if it’s available, but also allows unsigned packages.
 Most trust issues can be reported as warnings or ignored.
 -	Secure.
 All packages must be signed, and trust verification is enforced.
-This mode can be enabled in 15.6 by changing the configuration file manually, and will be the default in future versions once all NuGet.org packages include the repository signature.
+This mode  will be the default in future versions once all NuGet.org packages include the repository signature.
 -	Strict.
 Enables advanced locked-down configuration by requiring to explicitly trust package authors.

 |DEV|Secure|Strict|